Unleash/unleash/website/docs/sdks/proxy-ios.md

 - `unleashUrl` (`String`)

-    the full URL to your proxy instance
+    The full URL to your proxy instance.

 - `clientKey` (`String`)

-   one of the configured [proxy keys / proxy secrets](unleash-proxy#configuration-variables)
+   One of the configured [proxy keys / proxy secrets](unleash-proxy#configuration-variables).

 - `refreshInterval` (`Int`)

-   the polling interval in seconds.
+   The polling interval in seconds.

 - `appName` (`String`)

-   the application name; only used to identify your application.
+   The application name; only used to identify your application.

 - `environment` (`String`)

-   the application environment.
+   The application environment.
 This corresponds to the environment field in [the Unleash Context](../user_guide/unleash-context.md).
 Note that this is separate from the newer [Environments feature](../user_guide/environments.md).

 Running `unleash.start()` will make the first request against the proxy and retrieve the feature toggle configuration, and set up the polling interval in the background.